twallema/pySODM/docs/quickstart.md

         return dS, dI, dR
 ```

-When initializing the model, provide a dictionary containing coordinates for every dimension declared previously.
+When initializing your model, provide a dictionary containing coordinates for every dimension declared previously.
 In the example below, we'll declare four age groups: 0-5, 5-15, 15-65 and 65-120 year olds. **All** model states are now 1D vectors of shape `(4,)`.

 ```python
 model = stratified_SIR(states={'S': 1000*np.ones(4), 'I': np.ones(4)},